Heterotopias

 A heterotopia is a real space that is derived from an unreal space.

 Unreal spaces must be somehow accessible from the real space, and therefore have an interface through which they interact with the real space.
-At minimum, somebody's got to imagine them; if this is their only embedding, call that a utopia.
-(The value system used to construct the utopia is there to give the unreal space enough structure that it's a little more narrowly defined than a dream.
-But you could use any value system to construct a utopia.)
+At minimum, somebody's got to experience them; if the experience is only "in one's imagination", call that a utopia.

 • the space from which it's derived (let's call this the source space)